JeanBertinR/shinyML/cran-comments.md

+## New patch version of shinyML package
+This is a new patch version (1.0.1) of the shinyML package (I've fixed bugs without adding any significant new features).
+In this new version I have:

+* Changed the style of histogram plots on both `shinyML_regression` and `shinyML_classification` functions and added the density curve on this chart

+* Forced reproducibility of machine learning results on both `shinyML_regression` and `shinyML_classification` functions

+* Fixed a bug to make `shinyML_regression` and `shinyML_classification` functions work with POSIXct input data column

 ## New major version of shinyML package
 This is a new major version (1.0.0) of the shinyML package.
 In this new version I have: